-Cloud FP&A Solution Comparison Report
+Cloud FP&A Software Comparison

-The financial planning and analysis software market is on fire.
+The financial planning and analysis software market are on fire.
 Even today, more than 85% of SMEs in the United States are still relying on spreadsheets for important financial processes including budgeting and forecasting.
-No wonder that this market has been growing rapidly everyone wants to move forward, adapt to new standards, and stay ahead of the game.
+No wonder this market has been growing rapidly everyone wants to move forward, adapt to new standards, and stay ahead of the game.

 The comparison presented to you is based on thorough interviews conducted with current customers, technology evangelists, and industry thought leaders.

-Adaptive Insights: The Golden Boy
+Workday (Adaptive Insights): The Golden Boy

 Adaptive Insights is probably the first name that comes to mind when talking about a CPM solution.
 After showing tremendous success in the past years, the company was acquired by Workday, the HR software giant.
 This step was definitely good for Workday, but it is still unknown if this was also good for Adaptive Insights.
-The latest customer feedback suggests anything between the existence of some small growing pains to a major change of focus.
+The latest customer feedback suggests anything from the existence of some small growing pains to a major change of focus.

 DataRails: The Rebel

-After building a one-of a-kind solution based on patented technology that transforms complex spreadsheet data into a simple, structured SQL database, the company harnessed its technology to disrupt the market and present a new kind of FP&A solution.
-Its motto is “work smarter with an enterprise-grade solution that improves budgeting, forecasting, and planning processes without changing how you work.”
+After building a one-of-a-kind solution based on patented technology that transforms complex spreadsheet data into a simple, structured SQL database, the company harnessed its technology to disrupt the market and present a new kind of FP&A solution.
+The motto behind DataRails' FP&A software solution is “work smarter with an enterprise-grade solution that improves budgeting, forecasting, and planning processes without changing how you work.”